Couple accepting offer.

 The Transfer Of Deed Or Title

 Property rights are usually governed by state law.
-Each state uses its own terminology and has its own quirks.
+Each state uses its own terminology and has particular quirks.
 In most states, the difference between a deed and title is that the title refers to an abstract concept while the deed is a filed and duly recorded document.
 But the general principles tend to hold throughout the U.S.

 General Warranty Deed